chebfun/chebsite/docs/functions/chebfun/plot.md

     can be useful when the domain of F is infinite, or for 'zooming in' on, say, oscillatory CHEBFUN objects.
 If plotting an array-valued CHEBFUN or more than one CHEBFUN in a call like <span class="helptopic">plot</span>(F, 'b', G, '--r', 'interval', [A, B]) this property is applied globally.
+Markers, such as 'o', or '.', are ignored if the interval flag is used.

     Besides the usual parameters that control the specifications of lines (see linespec), the parameter JumpLine and DeltaLine determines the linestyle for the discontinuities and the delta functions of the CHEBFUN F, respetively.
     For example, <span class="helptopic">plot</span>(F, 'JumpLine', '-r') will plot discontinuities as solid red lines and <span class="helptopic">plot</span>(F, 'deltaline', '-r') will plot the delta functions as solid red lines.
 By default the plotting style for JumpLine is ':', and '-' for delta functions and colours are chosen to match the lines they correspond to.
-It is possible to modify other properties of JumpLines syntax like
-    <span class="helptopic">plot</span>(F, 'JumpLine', {'color', 'r', 'LineWidth', 5}).
-    JumpLines and deltaLines can be suppresse with the argument 'none'.
+It is possible to modify other properties of JumpLines syntax like <span class="helptopic">plot</span>(F, 'JumpLine', {'color', 'r', 'LineWidth', 5}).
+JumpLines and deltaLines can be suppressed with the argument 'none'.

     Note that the <span class="helptopic">plot</span>(F, 'numpts', N) option for V4 is deprecated, and this call now has no effect.</pre></div><!--after help --><!--seeAlso--><div class="footerlinktitle">See also</div><div class="footerlink"> <a href="matlab:helpwin @chebfun/plotData">plotData</a>, <a href="matlab:helpwin chebfun/plot3">plot3</a>.